 What is Domestic Abuse?

-Domestic abuse is an ongoing pattern of behaviors that one inimate partner uses to control the other.
-It may include manipulation, threats, name calling, isolation, intimitation, stalking, blame, and/or physical harm.
+Domestic abuse is an ongoing pattern of behaviors that one intimate partner uses to control the other.
+It may include manipulation, threats, name calling, isolation, intimidation, stalking, blame, and/or physical harm.

 Power & Control Wheel

 Cycle of Violence

 No one can fully predict if a partner will be abusive, but some warning signs do exist.

 Leaving Isn't Easy

 Victims may also face increased threats about violence, child custody, and more.
 Leaving any relationship can be difficult, but leaving an abusive relationship can also include financial, cultural, physical, and emotional factors.

 If you are trying to leave an abusive relationship, we can help you plan for the safest way to do so.

 Please call us at 920-435-0100 or text at 920-770-6415.

 Impact on Children